 If you have recovered from the birth, you may be able to travel with your baby while they’re transferred to the new hospital.
 Partners may need to follow the ambulance separately.

 If you have given birth but still need hospital care, you will need to stay where you are until you’re well enough to move.
 If this is the case, partners may be able to travel with the baby.
 If you need longer-term care, you may be able to move to the same hospital as your baby if your condition is stable and there’s a bed available.

 Being separated from your baby can be very hard.
 The healthcare team will tell you what’s happening and why as soon as they can.
 To begin with, they will focus on making sure your baby’s condition is stable as quickly as possible.

 You will have been through a lot and your head may be spinning with everything you've been told about your baby’s health.
 Using this time to rest and recover from the birth will help you later when you’re looking after your baby in the baby unit.

 If your baby has been transferred to another hospital for specialist care, they may move them back to your nearest hospital once they’re well enough.
 This is called 'back transfer' or ‘repatriation’.

 Having your baby closer to you may make it easier for you to visit and care for them.
 Your role in your baby’s care is important for both your and their wellbeing so the healthcare team will try to move them closer to you when they no longer need intensive care in the NICU.

 Support for you after the birth

-This may be the first chance you've had to stop and notice how you are feeling.
-You may be desperately worried about your baby, and a lot of women have overwhelming feelings of grief and guilt.
-Try to talk things through with a loved one, or to a friendly member of staff at the hospital.
-To read more about your emotional health, see our section on Looking after yourself.
+This can be a worrying time and many parents have feelings of grief or guilt.
+You could try talking things through with a loved one or a member of staff at the hospital.
+To read more about your emotional health and wellbeing, see our section on coping with a premature birth.